Dual Regression: Introduction

-\section{\textbf{Introduction}}
+\section{Introduction}

-Let $Y$ be a scalar random variable with continuous support and $X$ a vector random variable with continuous or discrete support.
-Then the conditional distribution function of $Y$ given $X,$ written $U=F_{Y|X}(Y|X),$ has three properties: (1) $U$ is standard uniform, (2) $U$ is independent of $X$, and (3) $F_{Y|X}(Y=y|X=x)$ is strictly increasing in $y$ for any value $x$ of $X.$ We will refer to these three properties as ``uniformity'', ``independence'' and ``monotonicity''.
+Let $Y$ be a continuously distributed random variable and $X$ a random vector.
+Then the conditional distribution function of $Y$ given $X$, written $U=F_{Y\mid X}(Y\mid X)$, has three properties: $U$ is standard uniform, $U$ is independent of $X$, and $F_{Y\mid X}(y\mid x)$ is strictly increasing in $y$ for any value $x$ of $X$.
+We will refer to these three properties as uniformity, independence and monotonicity.
+For some specified mean zero and unit variance distribution function $F$ with support the real line and inverse function $F^{-1}$, define $\varepsilon=F^{-1}\{F_{Y\mid X}(Y\mid X)\}$.
+Then $\varepsilon$ satisfies independence and monotonicity, has distribution $F$, and is transformed to uniformity by taking $U=F(\varepsilon)$.

+\begin{sloppy} If we have a sample of $n$ points $\{(x_{i},y_{i})\}_{i=1}^{n}$ drawn from the joint distribution $F_{YX}(Y,X)$, how might we estimate the $n$ values $\varepsilon_{i}=F^{-1}\{F_{Y\mid X}(y_{i}\mid x_{i})\}$ using only the requirement that the estimate displays independence and monotonicity, and has distribution $F$?
+We explore this question by formulating a sequence of mathematical programming problems that embodies these requirements, with each element of this sequence providing an asymptotically valid characterization of an increasingly flexible class of conditional distribution functions. \end{sloppy}